dmcquay/katas/2024/2024-06-04-star-formation-simulator/README.md

 # simulate ideas

-- implement custom quadtree with total mass and center of mass caching. use to more efficiently compute collisions. also, when computing gravitational interactions, only compute pairwise interactions for nearby objects. for more distant objects, treat groups (sections of the quadtree) as though they were single objects, using their mass and center of mass.
-- reduce file size by reducing unnecessary location precision.
-- collision account for volume. larger particles should collide at greater distance from center.
-- Increase local volume and/or density
-- Decrease particle mass to more realistic value
-- Store env vars in separate files
 - Store config in simulation output file.
 Store the state when stopped.
 Support resume.
 - Better Numerical Methods: The Euler method is simple but can be inaccurate.
 Consider using more advanced methods like the Runge-Kutta method for better accuracy. (runga-katta-4)[https://www.npmjs.com/package/runge-kutta-4]
-- Performance Optimization: For many particles, optimize the force calculations using techniques like the Barnes-Hut algorithm to reduce computational complexity from 𝑂(𝑁^2) to 𝑂(𝑁 log 𝑁).
-This is equivalent to ParticleQuadTree.
-- quadtree iterator to avoid creating new data structure every time in getAll

 # render ideas